jmarshallnz/marginswing/propdiff.md

 design effect in most New Zealand polls is closer to 2, which would halve the sample size, increasing margins of error by about 40%.
 You can simulate this by halving the sample size using the slider above.

+Once we have an estimate for the distribution of the swing from left to right, we can evaluate the chances that the swing will reverse.
+We do this by looking at what proportion of the distribution is either side of the 0 swing line.

 [1]: When $k=2$ this drops down to the more familiar **binomial distribution**.

 [2]: A rule of thumb is that $n \hat{p}_i$ and $n(1-\hat{p}_i)$, the number of votes for or against choice $i$, are both larger than 5.